timeteam/timeteam.github.io/_posts/Non_fiction/2017-08-17-turings-cathedral.md

 ***
 <b>George Dyson</b> 2012. _Turing's Cathedral.
 The origins of the digital universe_.
-New York: Pantheon, 401 pp.
+New York: Pantheon Books, 401 pp.

 ***